Zack Snyder: Early life and education

 Snyder was raised as a Christian Scientist, and attended a summer camp in Harrison, Maine, run by the church.

 He studied painting a year after high school at Heatherley School of Fine Art in England, although he had already begun filmmaking.
 Back in high school, Snyder struggled due to his dyslexia and made his first film there with the camera his mother bought him, using it to make an unflattering commentary about his school's administration that got him expelled.
+His mother also bought him a subscription to Heavy Metal magazine in his youth to encourage his artistic interest, which, along with Frank Frazetta, helped to shape his artistic tastes.
 Afterward, Snyder attended Art Center College of Design in Pasadena, California.
 His classmates included fellow future Hollywood directors Michael Bay and Tarsem Singh.
-Despite being Indian, Singh also played a Nazi in a short film by Snyder.
+Singh starred in a short film by Snyder.
 He graduated with a BFA in film in 1989.

 The production notes for Snyder's first film Dawn of the Dead describes Snyder as "a comic book and horror film enthusiast in his youth".